Chargebackhit API Reference

 Array of objects

-This includes information such as the product name, SKU, description, etc.
+It includes the product name, SKU, description, and other relevant information.

 object